ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 {PANEL/}

-{PANEL: Handling of Complex JSON Objects}
+{PANEL: Handling of complex JSON objects}

 To avoid unnecessary resource usage, the content of complex JSON properties is not indexed by RavenDB.
 [See below](../../indexes/search-engine/corax#if-corax-encounters-a-complex-property-while-indexing)